KyleRego/KyleRego.github.io/collections/_software_development_notes/sqlite-notes.markdown

 # System Catalogs

 These are data structures which keep system state data.
-They start with the prefix `sqlite_` in SQLite.
+In SQLite, they start with the prefix `sqlite_`.
 The most important one is the `sqlite_master` table, which has five columns: `type`, `name`, `tbl_name`, `rootpage`, and `sql`. `name` and `tbl_name` will have the same value for tables.
 The `sql` column usually holds the original SQL statement used to create the object, but it will reflect any modifications such as `ALTER TABLE` commands applied to a table after the original `CREATE TABLE`.

 {% include book_attribution.html
   book_title = "Using SQLite"